esturdivant-usgs/BI-geomorph-extraction/README.md

 Author: Emily Sturdivant, U.S. Geological Survey | esturdivant@usgs.gov

 ## Overview
 This package is used to calculate coastal geomorphology variables along shore-normal transects.
 It produces inputs for modeling geomorphology using a Bayesian Network and is a companion to a USGS report titled "Evaluating barrier island characteristics and piping plover (Charadrius melodus) habitat availability along the U.S. Atlantic coast - geospatial approaches and methodology" (Zeigler and others, in review) and various USGS data releases that have been or will be published (e.g. Gutierrez and others, in review).
-For detailed methodology, please refer to the report by Zeigler and others.
+For more detail, please refer to the report by Zeigler and others.

 ## Get started